 Geography alone makes the Roadrunners a logical addition for any conference.
 UTSA is obviously located in San Antonio, Texas, and having a team in that media market for any league would be a smart move.

 UTSA has been pretty good at football the past five years, making a bowl game every season since 2020.
-The Roadrunners went 7-6 after winning the Myrtle Beach Bowl in 2024, they won the Conference USA title their last season in that league in 2022, and they were one of the better squads in the AAC a season ago.
+The Roadrunners went 7-6 after winning the First Responder Bowl in 2025.
+They won the Conference USA title their last season in that league in 2022, and they have been one of the better squads in the American Conference.

 4. Tulane

 There’s no doubt Tulane has had the talent to compete in a power conference over the past decade.
-The Green Wave have endured just one losing season since 2017, and they have appeared in the last three AAC Championships.
+The Green Wave have endured just one losing season since 2017, and they have appeared in the last four American Conference Championships.
+They won the league title in 2025 and earned a berth in the College Football Playoff.

-And since the university is located in New Orleans, it’s positioned well in a good media market compared to many other Group of Five teams.
+And since the university is located in New Orleans, it’s positioned well in a good media market compared to many other Group of Six teams.

 For more Group of Five coverage, follow us on Facebook and Twitter.